openlayers/openlayers/CONTRIBUTING.md

 # Contributing to OpenLayers

 Thanks for your interest in contributing to OpenLayers.
+Please see the project's [Code of Conduct](https://github.com/openlayers/openlayers/blob/master/CODE_OF_CONDUCT.md) before proceeding.

 ## Asking Questions